jersa/lua-repl/plugins.md

 ## rcfile (\*)

 Loads Lua code in `$HOME/.rep.lua` if the file exists.
 The repl object is provided to the file in a variable named `repl`, so users may load plugins of their choosing.
+If rep.lua is started in a directory besides `$HOME` and a `.rep.lua` file is found in it, the Lua code in that file will be loaded instead.
+This may be useful when one is working on a project contained within a directory and and project-specific Lua code needs to be loaded each time the REPL is run.

 ## semicolon_suppress_output